JunyuZhou2002/MarQSim/README.md

 This section shows how to obtain result for each figure/table from the MarQSim paper.

 **Figure 14**: Execute `python3 exp.py --experiment=overall` under folder `src`.
-The output: `result.txt` and `photo.png` will be placed in the different directories under `src/Overall_Improvement/`, with different molecule/ion names on it.
-Usually molecule/ion with 8 qubit take hours to compile while molecule/ion with 12/14 qubit can take days (molecule/ion size can be seen in `Table 1`).
+The output: `result.txt` and `result.png` will be placed in the different directories under `src/Overall_Improvement/`, with different molecule/ion names on it.
+A table is provided to illustrate the amount of execution time used to generate the results on our machine.

 | Na+   | Cl-   | Ar    | OH-   | HF    | LiH(f) | BeH2(f) | LiH    | H2O    | SYK 1 | SYK 2 | BeH2   |
 |-------|-------|-------|-------|-------|--------|---------|--------|--------|-------|-------|--------|